-The only advantage that I have that many other solopreneurs don’t have is that I build and market my own sites and offers.
-Most solopreneurs don’t have those technical skills which makes this process all the more frustrating, expensive and overwhelming.
+The only advantage that I have that many other Solopreneur Businesses don’t have is that I build and market my own sites and offers.
+Most Solopreneurs don’t have those technical skills which makes this process all the more frustrating, expensive and overwhelming.

 Lastly, I introduced a faith and marriage component to what I do and suddenly Amplified Results wasn’t a direct fit anymore.

 That’s when enough was enough.
 I decided to keep my business name the same but to build my business brand on my name since there are different dynamics to what I do.

 To help you avoid all this drama in your business, here are 3 things to consider when naming your business:

 1. There’s a difference between your official business name and what you use to build your platform.